AnujYadav2003/Library-Management-System/README.md

 ## Overview

 The Library Management System is a web application designed to manage the operations of a library.
-It allows users to perform various actions based on their roles (Admin and User).
+It allows users to perform various actions based on their roles (ADMIN and USER).
 The system is built using Spring Boot for the backend and MySQL as the database.

 ## Features